 The Problem: New York State has the worst home care shortage in the country.
 While many of us don’t think about it until we need it, 70% of us will need long-term care at some point in our lives.
 The vast majority of us want that care to happen in our own homes and communities.
 But there aren’t enough home care workers to meet the growing need.
 The people we rely on to care for our family members struggle to get by on poverty wages; the average annual salary for home care workers in NY is just $22,000.
 Unable to find home care, people rely solely on family caregivers — who themselves have to take off work in order to provide care — or are forced into institutions.

 Current Status: In the spring of 2022, Gov. Hochul raised wages for home care workers for the first time in decades.
 She did so because thousands of older adults, disabled people, home care workers, family caregivers, and supporters organized and took action across New York State.
 But the small wage increase we won still isn't enough for home care workers to get by.
-Even worse: While Hochul acknowledged the home care crisis, and committed to ensuring that home care workers make more than minimum wage, she's since turned her back on this pledge.
+Even worse: In 2023, Hochul tried to cut all the wage increases we won last year, but we were able to hold the line on a small raise — a couple of dollars — for home care workers over the next few years.
+Read our statement about the state budget passed in 2023.

 Resources